 Pricing

-When it comes to pricing, SEO PowerSuite and Semrush cater to different ends of the market: SEO PowerSuite offers a more focused set of SEO tools at a relatively low price point, while Semrush provides a much broader suite of features at a considerably higher cost.
+When it comes to pricing, SEO PowerSuite and Semrush cater to different ends of the market: SEO PowerSuite offers a more focused set of SEO tools at a relatively low price point, while Semrush provides a much broader suite of features at a considerably higher one.

 SEO PowerSuite pricing